Shane Salerno: The Story Factory

 Salerno is the founder of The Story Factory, an entertainment company that currently represents authors, including Don Winslow, the Michael Crichton estate, Steve Hamilton, Lou Berney, Meg Gardiner, Marcus Sakey, TJ Newman, John Katzenbach, Adrian McKinty, Reed Farrel Coleman, Bill Beverly, Eric Rickstad, James Phelan, Greg Harden, former US Capitol Police Chief Steven A. Sund, Charles Pellegrino, Jay Glennie, Scott Von Doviak as well as four-time Oscar-nominated filmmaker Michael Mann.

-The Story Factory has put 32 books onto 63 different New York Times Bestseller lists (with seven books hitting #1 on twelve lists), made over 200 Best Books of the Year lists, and its authors have either won or been nominated for every major writing award in the world, including the Pulitzer Prize, the National Books Critics Circle Award, the Edgar Award, the Barry Award, the Macavity Award, the Los Angeles Times Book Prize, and the New York Times Notable Books of the Year.
+The Story Factory has placed 34 books onto 63 different New York Times Bestseller lists (with seven books reaching #1 on twelve lists), made over 200 Best Books of the Year lists, and its authors have either won or been nominated for every major writing award in the world, including the Pulitzer Prize, the National Books Critics Circle Award, the Edgar Award, the Barry Award, the Macavity Award, the Los Angeles Times Book Prize, and the New York Times Notable Books of the Year.

-Screenwriter and producer Salerno’s foray into literary representation happened during a lunch with his friend and former co-collaborator, Don Winslow.
+Screenwriter and producer Salerno's foray into literary representation happened during a lunch with his friend and former co-collaborator, Don Winslow.
 Despite widespread critical accolades, Winslow was lamenting the state of his career and the difficulty of supporting his family on his meager book advances and was contemplating quitting writing and going back to being a safari guide.
 Salerno told him "a lot of people can be safari guides, not many people can write the way you do."
-Salerno offered to help negotiate Winslow’s next book deal and Winslow, who figured he was quitting anyway, fired his agent minutes later.
-Salerno would go on to transform Winslow’s book, film, and TV deals and began accruing seven-figure deals for Winslow’s work.
+Salerno offered to help negotiate Winslow's next book deal and Winslow, who figured he was quitting anyway, fired his agent minutes later.
+Salerno would go on to transform Winslow's book, film, and TV deals and began accruing seven-figure deals for Winslow's work.
 The publishing world took notice and soon other prominent authors began calling Salerno to represent them, as well.

 In 2012, Salerno was flipping through novels in a bookstore when he came across Steve Hamilton’s Edgar Award-winning novel The Lock Artist.
 Salerno optioned the book.
-This too would prove fruitful, as Salerno and Hamilton struck up a friendship and Hamilton would sign on as Salerno’s second novelist client.
-Hamilton’s first book with The Story Factory, The Second Life of Nick Mason, became a New York Times bestseller.
+This too would prove fruitful, as Salerno and Hamilton struck up a friendship and Hamilton would sign on as Salerno's second novelist client.
+Hamilton's first book with The Story Factory, The Second Life of Nick Mason, became a New York Times bestseller.

 One thing that sets Salerno and The Story Factory apart from other agencies is their collaboration with authors and publishers on the marketing of the novels.
 The early days of the company saw Salerno pulling double-duty, splitting his time between his screenwriting career and his literary company.
-He would spend all day working with James Cameron and the other writers on the Avatar sequels, then spend all night working on the deals, marketing, and publicity for his author’s books.
+He would spend all day working with James Cameron and the other writers on the Avatar sequels, then spend all night working on the deals, marketing, and publicity for his author's books.